alihaider1264/group_attendance_schedule/README.md

 The program has been tested and generates correct schedule however, no liability lies with the author in case of incorrect output.
 Quickly check a sample to confirm that all dates are correct.

+Run through Command Line:

+Open command prompt
+Get to the folder where you downloaded the .py file Type
+Python grp_schedule.py

+or run directly in your Python IDE of choice.

-The program generates a text file with group schedule.
+The program generates a text file with group schedule in the same folder as .py file.